All Episodes

 A debt is owed.

-You owe it, you owe a debt.
+You owe a debt.

-And if you marginalize that entire segment, that voice of the country, that will lead to quote unquote radicalization.
+And if you marginalize that entire segment, that voice of the country, that will lead to quote-unquote radicalization.

 And if this country wants to avoid that, or at the very least, as we've done in the past, understand that there needs to be a major course correction in the approach to communication.